 The Life Cycle Program is essential to keeping park facilities and infrastructure safe and in usable condition while enhancing the infrastructure and supporting the growing demands in the parks.
 The Program is imperative to preserving equity within the City to ensure that every household, regardless of the age of the neighborhood, is served.

 The playground at Golden Meadows Park is currently in planning stages, which includes a survey sent out to neighbors in the area of the park.
-Construction is anticipated in 2021.
+Feedback from the survey is summarized below.